Courses That Include CPR Training

 Health & Safety & Workplace Training

-Our CPR training focuses on the practical skills and decision-making needed to respond confidently in cardiac arrest and other life-threatening emergencies.
-Depending on the course level, you will learn how to:
+Training focuses on the practical skills and decision-making required to manage cardiac arrest and other life-threatening emergencies.
+The level of training delivered is dependent on the course undertaken.

 - Recognise cardiac arrest and other time-critical emergencies

-- Manage the airway, including basic or advanced techniques appropriate to your role
+- Manage the airway using techniques appropriate to the course level

-- Work as part of a resuscitation team, including clear communication and role allocation
+- Participate in team-based resuscitation, including communication and role allocation

 - Follow current Resuscitation Council UK (RCUK) algorithms and guidance

-Higher-level courses also cover rhythm recognition, emergency drug administration and leadership during resuscitation, preparing clinicians to lead or coordinate emergency responses.
+Higher-level courses also include rhythm recognition, emergency drug administration and leadership in resuscitation.

 - Doctors, Nurses, paramedics and other healthcare professionals